sdwheeler/tools-by-sean/GitDocs/Common Git tasks.md

 2. Check out the working branch

    ```
-   git checkout newbranch
+   git checkout -B newbranch
    ```

-   This tells git to switch to the working branch context.
+   This tells git create a new branch and switch to that branch context.
 The command prompt in the Git Shell should show this branch name.
-Git also updates the files on disk to match the state of this branch.

 3. Make additions and changes to your content.